Quick Guide – Things You Can Donate to Dorchester Habitat for Humanity

-Community building is at the core of our foundation; our programs and volunteering opportunities are aimed at bringing people from all walks of life together.
+Community building is at the core of our foundation; our programs and volunteering opportunities aim to bring people from all walks of life together.
 Our ReStore Charleston is a unique concept, wherein we take donations of gently-used home improvement items and home furnishing goods.
 These items are refurbished as per the need and later sold in our store.
 The money earned by the sales is put in use to build homes for the needy.
-This is one of the best ways to prevent usable things from becoming landfills and at the same time, put a shelter over someone’s head.
+This is one of the best ways to prevent usable things from becoming landfills and, at the same time, put a shelter over someone’s head.

 However, our organization is often faced with a situation where we have to refuse certain donations or discard them.

 Through this blog, we will try to answer all the FAQs regarding the donation.
 But before that, let’s take you through how Habitat for Humanity works.

 The Habitat ReStore is the primary project that our organization works on.
-It gives individuals and business houses an excellent platform to donate new as well as used household goods and building materials for rebuilding activities.
+It gives individuals and businesses an excellent platform to donate new and used household goods and build materials to rebuild activities.

 These donated items can either be used as it is or can be sold outrightly from the store.
 Proceeds from such sale are eventually used in funding new and affordable housing constructions in Dorchester County and nearby areas.

-By donating items to our ReStore program, you are not only helping in the construction activities but are also adopting an environmentally friendly alternative to disposing of them in the environment.
+By donating items to our ReStore program, you are not only helping in the construction activities.
+Still, you are also adopting an environmentally friendly alternative to disposing of them in the environment.

 Every Christmas, we try to bring smiles to the faces by building low-income families decent abodes through our Home for Christmas Program.
 The overall idea is to make everything ready before Christmas with the cumulative efforts of volunteers.

-These projects are executed in a short period and therefore require both human resources and necessary materials for the completion of work.
+These projects are executed quickly and therefore require both human resources and necessary materials for the completion of work.

 Whether you are interested in construction work, home repair efforts, administrative assistance, or helping out at the ReStore, our doors are always open for you.